Drachir000/ReplenishEnchantment/README.md

 ## Planed
 1. [x] Fix Book Lore
-2. [ ] Adding Spigot (maybe Bukkit) support
+2. [x] Adding Spigot & Bukkit support
-3. [ ] Adding Purpur 1.18 support
+3. [x] Adding Purpur support
+4. [ ] Enabling the Updater
-4. [ ] Adding an option for a Crafting-Recipe
+5. [ ] Adding an option for a Crafting-Recipe
-5. [ ] Adding some crops like Cactus, Cocoa Beans or Sugar Cane
+6. [ ] Adding some crops like Cactus, Cocoa Beans or Sugar Cane

 ## License